jsscmnhn/shady_amsterdam/docs/api.md

 > - `max_height` (float, optional): Maximum height for vegetation to be included.
 >
 > **Output:**
-> - `result_array` (2D numpy array): Array of the CHM with normalized height and min and max heights removed.
+> - *2D numpy array*: Array of the CHM with normalized height and min and max heights removed.
-> - `new_transform` (rasterio transform): Affine transform matrix reflecting the one-column one-row removal shift.
+> - *rasterio transform*: Affine transform matrix reflecting the one-column one-row removal shift.

 #### <span style="color: red;">`replace_buildings`</span><span style="color: gray;">(filled_dtm, dsm_buildings, buildings_geometries, transform)</span> <a name="heading--1-4-6"/>

-> Replace the values of the filled DTM with the values of the filled DSM, if there is a building.
+> Replace the values of the filled DTM with the values of the filled DSM, if there is a building at the value location.
 >
 > **Input:**
 > - `filled_dtm` (2D np array): Filled array of the cropped AHN DTM.